-

 Chess: Promotes the game of chess and participates in tournaments at local, national and international levels.

-Gaming: Provides opportunities to engage in various board and video games on weekends.
+Gaming (& eSports): Provides opportunities to engage in various board and video game.

 Model Engineering: Provides opportunities to construct and successfully fly model planes and helicopters safely.